45 Subtle Signs You're Sick

 The eyes may be the window to the soul, but your hair can provide insight into your gut—and what nutrients you are (and aren't) putting in it.
 "A deficiency in protein and/or essential fatty acids can make your hair look dull, thin and/or be pluckable," says Amanda A. Kostro Miller, RD, LDN, a registered dietitian on the advisory board for Smart Healthy Living.
 "Other possible nutrient deficiencies that show signs in your hair: calorie restriction, protein malnutrition, iron, zinc, selenium, vitamin C, copper or manganese."

 We all get tired.
-But chronic, intractable fatigue can be a sign of several serious illnesses—including depression, cancer, even heart disease.
-“The heart pumps blood to every organ in the body,” says Joshua S. Yamamoto, MD, a Washington, D.C. based physician and author of You Can Prevent A Stroke.
-“In the absence of good blood flow—particularly to the brain and muscles—the body feels fatigued.”
+But chronic, intractable fatigue can be a sign of several serious illnesses—including depression, cancer, heart disease and COVID-19.
+"The heart pumps blood to every organ in the body," says Joshua S. Yamamoto, MD, a Washington, D.C. based physician and author of You Can Prevent A Stroke.
+"In the absence of good blood flow—particularly to the brain and muscles—the body feels fatigued."

 Unexplained Weight Gain